webhost.bridgew.edu/citylab · citylab@bridgew.edu · Contact Us · Directions · Photo Gallery · Site Map

 Home > About BSC City Lab >Background

-BSC prepares more teachers than any other institution in New England and also offers many workshops and graduate credit courses for the teachers' continuing professional development.
+BSU prepares more teachers than any other institution in New England and also offers many workshops and graduate credit courses for the teachers' continuing professional development.
 In addition to teacher preparation, one of the mandates from the Commonwealth is to prepare students for careers in the local economy, an economy in which the biomedical, biotechnology, and the computer industries play a central role.

 Many people, including local educators, pooled their time and talent to bring CityLab modules and pedagogy to Bridgewater.
 Among the original spearheads, notables include retired teachers Dr. John Kelley of the Brockton Public Schools and Dr. Dave Chuckran of the Bridgewater-Raynham Public Schools.
 Other administrators and science teachers from both districts lent their support.
 The collaboration was made possible by the combined efforts of Dr. Don DeRosa, Dr. Carl Franzbleau, xxx, and other dedicated staff at BUSM CityLab.
-BSC Biology Professor Dr. John Jahoda was instrumental in obtaining the first Science Education Partnership Award (SEPA) from the National Institutes of Health (NIH).
-Dr. Jeff Bowen of the BSC Biology faculty served as director for three years and was a significant creative force behind the development of educational modules at BSC CityLab.
+BSU Biology Professor Dr. John Jahoda was instrumental in obtaining the first Science Education Partnership Award (SEPA) from the National Institutes of Health (NIH).
+Dr. Jeff Bowen of the BSU Biology faculty served as director for three years and was a significant creative force behind the development of educational modules at BSU CityLab.

 Interthrive Website Design and Development by Interthrive